NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 #2.
 Click the Run the Code button to see the plot!

 #3.
-Click the Submit your Answer button when you are satisfied with the result
+Click the Submit Answer button to proceed.

 ```